What: the southern portion of the GR-7 trail.

 Our CalTopo track shows what we walked and thus includes our variations and does not always follow either the guidebook route or the Rutas y Viajes GR-7 gpx track.
 The guidebook route ends at Puebla de Don Fadrique and we walked another 220 kilometers of the GR-7 beyond that point.

 The various sources of route information we had were occasionally in conflict.
 The written text in the guidebook did not always match the printed maps in the guidebook.
 The guidebook text and maps did not always match the waymarks on the ground or the the GPX track we downloaded.
 The actual conditions on the ground were sometimes different that what the guidebook described as cultural changes constantly occur.
 Finally, our own sense of where the best route might be was sometimes different from the guidebook or any of our maps.
 In other words, the data sources were not always in sync and we had to sometimes choose what we believed to be the optimal route.
-However, it is not highly complex terrain, and making the “wrong” choice is not likely to cause significant difficulties.
+However, it is not highly complex terrain, and making the “wrong” choice is not likely to cause significant problems.
 Unless you have no sense of navigation at all, it would be difficult to get seriously lost.

 The GR-7 passes through olive and almond orchards, grazing areas, native oak forests, tree plantations, cork-oak woodlands, quite arid and almost badland regions, and many small towns and villages.
 The grazed areas range from overgrazed landscapes to attractive hills where the grazing appears to be done at a sustainable level.
 The pleasant Mediterranean landscape with flower-filled fields and chaparral often reminded us of the landscape around our central-California home.
-Spain has been investing heavily in carbon-free energy sources, and the GR-7 passes commercial photovoltaic installations, numerous wind turbine farms and skirts the perimeter of Andasol, Europe’s first parabolic trough solar plant and one of the largest solar power stations in the world.
+Spain has been investing heavily in carbon-free energy sources, and the GR-7 passes commercial photovoltaic installations, numerous wind turbine farms and skirts the perimeter of Andasol, Europe’s first parabolic trough solar plant and one of the largest thermal solar power stations in the world.

 The small towns in the first half of the walk were heavily influenced by their Moorish past with compact layouts, narrow winding streets, lots of tile work, and white-painted buildings.
 They are sometimes referred to as pueblos blancos and the words fit.
 In the later portions of the walk, the villages opened up a bit and tended to have both natural stone and colorfully painted structures and have wider, straighter streets.
 Most towns had one or more large open plazas, often with churches, fountains, and a collection of shops.
-The churches are almost exclusively Catholic, rather forbidding in appearance and almost always locked up tight.
+The churches are almost exclusively Catholic, rather forbidding in appearance, and almost always locked up tight.
 Street signs are small to non-existent, so finding markets, bakeries, and cafes required paying attention or asking passers-by.
-There are centuries-old buildings, some dating back to Roman times, which are still being used as residences and shops.
-There are also many castles, some in ruins and others in reasonable repair, which added a dramatic element to the route.
+There are centuries-old buildings, some dating back to Roman times, that are still being used as residences and shops.
+There are also many castles, some in ruins and others in reasonable repair, that add a dramatic element to the route.

 In 2010 we through-hiked the HRP between the Atlantic and Mediterranean along the French/Spanish Border.
 Compared to the HRP, the GR-7 is much easier walking, more relaxed, has many more towns, but is not nearly as scenic.
 There was access to shops nearly every day on the GR-7 but not on the HRP.
 The walking on the HRP is primarily on footpaths and is often steep and rocky, so the trip is more physically demanding than the GR-7.
-If you have an opportunity to walk only one of these routes and you have the skills to do it, we think the HRP is a more rewarding trip, although the GR-7 was a completely satisfying experience as well.
+If you have an opportunity to walk only one of these routes and you have the skills to do it, we think the HRP is a more rewarding trip although for us, the GR-7 was a completely satisfying experience as well.

 This walk is not wilderness backpacking.
 Outside of northern Scandinavia, there is essentially no wilderness in Western Europe as we know it in the US.
 The GR-7 passes through areas that have been settled for millennia and have been affected and modified by human activities including extensive grazing, agricultural terracing, deforestation and so forth.
 It passes through towns that might be 2000 years old with buildings that have been in continuous use for a thousand years or more.
 Old wells have produced good water for tens of generations.
 The GR-7 passes through the village of Orce where a nearby archaeological site contains hominid stone tools dated to over a million years ago and are possibly the oldest found in Europe.
 Chain stores and restaurants are only found in the larger towns and shops in the small towns are still locally owned and operated.
 There is not much sprawl once you leave the immediate coast.
 Public transport is widespread and works.
 We find that hiking through settled landscapes like this is very different from and a great complement to the wilderness hiking we do at home.